Text-to-911 is the ability to send a text message to reach 911 emergency call takers from your mobile phone or device.

 When Will Text-to-911 Become Widely Available?

-- AT&T, Sprint, T-Mobile, and Verizon have voluntarily committed to provide text-to-911 service by May 15, 2014 in all areas served by their networks where a 911 call center is prepared to receive texts.
+- In an agreement with NENA and APCO, AT&T, Sprint, T-Mobile, and Verizon have voluntarily committed to provide text-to-911 service by May 15, 2014 in all areas served by their networks where a 911 call center is prepared to receive texts.

-Wireless Companies' Voluntary Commitment to Accelerate Text-to-911 Services
+Wireless Carrriers' Voluntary Commitment to Accelerate Text-to-911 Services

 - Press Release: Agreement Between National Wireless Carriers and Public Safety Organizations to Accelerate Nationwide Deployment of Text-to-911